rafalmiedzinski/Z-lambda/README.md

 <h3 align="left">Installation</h3>

 To use Z-lambda, you must have a C++ compiler installed on your system.
-The program can be compiled using any standard C++ compiler.
+The program can be compiled using at least C++11 compiler with pthreads.
 Simply download the source code and compile it on your system.
 For lunux and macOS simply execute bash file:

 <pre><code class="language-bash">
 ./compile.sh
 </code></pre>

-or manually compile z-lambda:
+The script will compile the programme and save it in the bin directory, along with the files needed to run it.
+Manually, compilation can be performed using the command:

 <pre><code class="language-bash">
 g++ main.cpp ExperimentData.cpp thermo.cpp -o zlambda -pthread -std=c++11 -O3